 United Methodist Church Resources

-All of the social action emphases & priorities of the Women’s Division are based on scripture, and on the statements of belief of The United Methodist Church as adopted by the General Conference and recorded in The Book of Discipline and The Book of Resolutions.
+All of the social action emphases & priorities of United Women in Faith are based on Scripture and on the statements of belief of The United Methodist Church as adopted by the General Conference and recorded in The Book of Discipline and The Book of Resolutions.

-The Book of Discipline of The United Methodist Church – 2016 (Free Edition / Limited Use Downloadable PDF)
+The Book of Discipline of The United Methodist Church – 2024 (Free downloadable PDF)

 The Social Principles of The United Methodist Church